From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Introduction

 This is not a new idea: the fields of causal representation learning (CRL; \citealp{scholkopf_towards_2021}) and disentangled representation learning \citep{higgins_towards_2018,locatello_challenging_2019,locatello_disentangling_2020} have rich literatures characterizing the assumptions under which it is possible to identify the true latent causal variables for a task.
 However, these fields focus on learning a representation from scratch, whereas the goal of interpretability is to derive a simplified causal model of a large and complex neural network that has already been trained.
-Both lines of work are unified in asking: \emph{in what circumstances is it possible to recover causally efficacious representations?}
+Both lines of work are unified in asking: \emph{what methods and assumptions will yield causally efficacious representations?}

-Our work builds upon and extends the metrics and evaluation paradigms of CRL to measure mechanistic independence in a multi-concept evaluation setting.
-To investigate, we require a setting where ground-truth concepts are known, and multiple concepts can be evaluated simultaneously.
-We generate a natural language dataset using probabilistic context-free grammars (PCFG; \citealp{Booth1973ApplyingPM}), where each sentence is labeled with four known concepts (voice, tense, sentiment, domain), and where we can control the degree of correlation between concepts in the dataset.
-This allows us to test whether SAE features maintain disentangled concept representations under varying degrees of confounding.
-We use this data to evaluate common interpretability methods, including sparse probes \citep{gurnee2023finding} and sparse autoencoders \citep{olshausen-1997-sparse,huben2024sparse}, through two lenses: (1) Do sparse features and probes achieve high scores on standard correlational disentanglement metrics from CRL (MCC, DCI-ES)?
-And (2) when we steer features, do they selectively manipulate their target concepts without affecting others?
+Our work builds upon and extends the metrics and evaluation paradigms of CRL to measure mechanistic disentanglement in a multi-concept evaluation setting.
+We design a dataset where each example has multiple ground-truth concept labels.
+We generate a natural language dataset using probabilistic context-free grammars (PCFG; \citealp{Booth1973ApplyingPM}), where each sentence is labeled with four concepts (voice, tense, sentiment, domain), and where we can control the degree of correlation between concepts in the dataset.
+We use this data to evaluate common interpretability methods, including probes \citep{gurnee2023finding} and sparse autoencoders (SAEs; \citealp{olshausen-1997-sparse,huben2024sparse}), through two lenses: (1) Do sparse features and probes achieve high scores on standard correlational disentanglement metrics from CRL (MCC, DCI-ES)?
+And (2) when we steer features, do they selectively manipulate their target concepts without affecting others (independence), nor each other (disjointness)?